mbta/concentrate/guides/architecture.md

 * `VehiclePosition`: where the vehicle is, both latitude/longitude and on the trip
 * `StopTimeUpdate`: a prediction about when a vehicle will arrive/depart a stop

-## Producer.HTTP
+## Producer.HTTPoison

-At the top of the pipeline are a set of Producer.HTTP stages.
+At the top of the pipeline are a set of Producer.HTTPoison stages.
 Each one is responsible for a single file, as well as handling caching and parsing.
 We fetch no more frequently than every 5 seconds, to avoid overloading the remote systems.
 Once fetched, they're parsed and passed along down the pipeline.